-The Bank establishes an allowance for expected credit losses that represents its estimate of expected losses in its factored receivables portfolio.
+The Bank establishes an allowance for expected credit losses that represents its estimate of expected losses in its factored receivables and loans & advances portfolios.
 The main components of this allowance are outlined in note 4.4 of the financial statements.